ztyyLV/web-twain-docs/faq/HTTP-request-error.md

 ### Symptom

-When you upload images via HTTP Put, you may get this error.
+When attempting to upload images via HTTP Put the images fail to upload and this error is received.

 ### Cause

-- The problem may occur if the write permission is not provided on the server.
+- The problem may occur if write permission is not provided on the server.
-- If you use Tomcat, because the value of the `readonly` property is `false` by default, the HTTP Put operation is not allowed.
+- If you use Tomcat, the value of the `readonly` property is `false` by default, in this case the HTTP Put operation is not allowed.

 ### Solution

-- Check the write permission at the server.
+- Check the write permission of the server.

   - Start Internet Information Services (IIS).
   - Click Web Sites.